ramavs2809/CP-SoC-25/README.md

-The above folders contain the problems i have solved in competitive programming during the course of the project.
+These folders contain the competitive programming problems I solved throughout the duration of this project.